 This project is a photographic survey of Native Americans at the turn of the millennium.
 The crux of the work is my life-size, full-body, photography of Native American men, women, and children in indigenous regalia.
 Artistically, I hope to surpass the depth of intimacy and detail available in extant photographic portraiture.
-Socially and culturally, I worked to provide a documentation of the diversity, the dignity and beauty of contemporary Native Americans.
+Socially and culturally, I worked to provide a documentation of the diversity, dignity and beauty of contemporary Native Americans.

 Click an image below to start Slide Show